 First off, are peels really worth it?

 Peels are like face masks on steroids.
-Skin looks brighter (due to eliminating pigmentation), firmness and bounce is restored, and skin basically reverts to its former youthful vibrancy.
+Depending upon the chemicals used, skin looks brighter (due to eliminating pigmentation), firmness and bounce is restored, and skin basically reverts to its former youthful vibrancy.
 So, yes.

 What actually happens?

 This particular peel is botanicals-based and uses a pharmaceutical grade combination of AHAs and BHAs for a controlled micro-removal of the epidermis.
-Post-treatment, skin looks radiant and luminous, and fine lines and wrinkles are reduced.
+Post-BHA and AHA treatment, skin looks radiant and luminous, and fine lines and wrinkles are reduced.